 - Plus Mark's brilliant business meeting in Mirror Dance.
 He had a valuable piece of merchandise — in this case, a code-ring worth billions of dollars, still on the original owner's hand — attached to a charge, while he held the dead-man switch and negotiated with the man's business rival/half-brother.

 Mark: Stun me or shoot me, and it will go off.
 Frighten me, and my finger might slip.
 Tire me out, and it might give way.
 Annoy me enough, and I might let go just for the hell of it.

 - In Matthew Reilly's Area 7, the villain Caesar traps the President and his bodyguards in a remote facility, and has placed a transmitter on the President's heart.
 If his heart stops beating and the signal stops, dozens of nuclear bombs around America will detonate.
 However, in the case that the President survives and Caesar and his men die to the President's bodyguards, Caesar has placed a transmitter on his own heart, that will detonate the bombs if he dies.

 - In The Millennium Trilogy, counselor Bjurman rapes Lisbeth.
-Lisbeth videotapes the event, and sets the video to be spread to authorities, if Lisbeth dies or gets captured.
+Lisbeth secretly videotaped the event, and sets the video to be spread to authorities, if Lisbeth dies or gets captured.